 For further articles on these topics:

 Whether you are shopping as a griever or for a griever (or both!), shopping at the holidays can be tough.
 You’re surrounded by all those happy people at the mall.
 And there you are, struggling to find the motivation to shop or struggling to find the ‘right’ gift for someone who has suffered a devastating loss this year—all to the soundtrack of holiday music that may be bringing more tears than joy.
 So today, we want to share a handful of ideas of grief gifts you can buy for someone grieving, or as someone grieving.
 We know there are many other great ideas, so please leave a comment with your ideas to keep our list going!
 We picked all of these items because we truly love them and think they are wonderful gifts.
 Some links are affiliate links, which means if you decide to make a purchase through this list you pay what you always would, but a small percent of your purchase goes toward the free grief education and support offered here at What's Your Grief!

 The variety when it comes to memorial jewelry seems to grow every day.
 You can never go wrong with jewelry, and memorial jewelry allows someone to remember the person they’ve lost.
 You can get creative and make your own, or purchase some online (Etsy is a great option for this!).
 And if you like any of the examples above, click the image for the link to purchase.

 Hapless Holiday Box:

 If you have a nice photograph of the person who died that other friends or family may not have, a framed photo can be a lovely gesture.
-Things Remembered is always a great option for getting frames engraved (or almost anything else engraved, including memorial candles, memory boxes, jewelry, etc).
-A google search will also bring up a ton of memorial frame options.
+Things Remembered and Etsy are always great options for getting frames engraved (or almost anything else engraved, including memorial candles, memory boxes, jewelry, etc).
+If you like any of the examples above, click the image for the option to purchase.